 • On Friday July 17, 2026 from 4 p.m. check-in, registration & boat/board drop-off).

-• Paddlers will drive into the Nautica Parking lot, and carry their kayak to the boat/board storage/staging area on “the pad”
+• Paddlers will drive into the Nautica Parking lot, and carry their kayak to the boat/board storage/staging area on “the pad” with volunteer help.

 • We will have helpers available to move your craft from the check-in/boat/board drop-off area to the holding area for your canoe, kayak, and paddleboard.
 Professional security will have eyes on your craft Friday night and early Saturday morning.